By Nanette W.

 1) Certain foods or beverages can cause an allergic reaction in your body.

-2) Emotional stress or feeling upset can cause the face and body to get itchy, red and hot.
+2) Emotional stress can cause the face and body to get itchy, red and hot.

 3) Heat, high humidity and sweating.
 These can make the itching worse.